Here are the Most Effective 3-ingredient DIY Face Moisturizers

 To use, simply squirt half a dropper onto the palm of your hand and apply that to your face and neck, while it is still wet from the toner (hydrator).

-Massage into skin until it is absorbed.
+Massage into skin until it’s absorbed.

 If using butters, just rub a small dollop between your hands to melt it and apply to skin, after the hydrator/toner.